Atomu2014/Optimization-Algorithms/README.md

 This paper follows ``The Marginal Value of Adaptive Gradient Methods in Machine Learning`` and ``Stochastic Gradient Descent with Warm Restarts``.
 It states that in image classification tasks, SGD (with momentum) outperforms adaptive methods.
 The author tries to improve adaptive methods by fixing a ``weight decay issue``.
 The author first explains the difference between weight decay and L2 regularization, where weight decay operates parameters directly, while L2 operates gradients instead.
 Thus moment-based methods tend to update parameters differently with weight decay and L2.

 The author also uses warm restart and normalized weight decay techniques to control learning rate and decay coefficient.
 And Adam optimizer gets improved with such modifications, namely AdamWR.
-Unfortunately, AdamWR still can not outperform SGDWR (with weight decay fixed, normalized weight decay, and warm start).
+Unfortunately, AdamWR still can not outperform SGDWR (with weight decay issue fixed, normalized weight decay, and warm start).

 ### Stochastic Gradient Descent with Warm Restarts